Skip to main content

 Am I eligible to receive a Supplemental Application fee waiver code?

-Applicants who have qualified for an application fee waiver through CASPA may qualify for a fee waiver for the Supplemental Application, if the applicant requests a fee waiver before submitting the supplemental application.
+Applicants who have qualified for a CASPA application fee waiver will qualify for a Supplemental Application fee waiver for our Program, if the applicant requests a fee waiver before submitting the Supplemental Application.

-Qualifying applicants should contact the Northwestern University PA Program at paprogram@northwestern.edu before submitting the supplemental application.
-We strongly recommend that individuals confirm their CASPA Fee Waiver status before submitting the supplemental application.
+Qualifying applicants should contact the Northwestern University PA Program at paprogram@northwestern.edu before submitting the Supplemental Application.
+In their email message, applicants should include documentation of their CASPA fee waiver (e.g. a screenshot of the email waiver notification email from CASPA).
+We strongly recommend that individuals confirm their CASPA fee waiver status before submitting the supplemental application.

 Refunds for already submitted Supplemental Applications are not retroactively granted.